Our Story

 Instructor

-Alvaro Brito has 10 years of experience as a teacher, site coordinator, and specialist.
-He has earned a dual master’s degree in Teaching and Educational Technology and is currently enrolled in an Educational Doctorate degree in Educational Technology from Boise State University.
-Alvaro currently serves as a 21st Century learning specialist at Compton Unified School District.
+Alvaro currently serves as a 21st Century learning specialist at Compton Unified.
 He oversees 21st Century STEAM Innovation Labs, FIRST LEGO Robotics Programs, the growing Middle School & High School Compton Unified Esports League (CUEL), STEAM events, and is a leader in supporting teachers in 21st Century teaching and learning.
 He was awarded the Compton Unified Teacher of the Year Award for the 2020-2021 school year for his leadership in distance/remote teaching and innovation.
-Alvaro is an agent of change and is committed to supporting the local communities he grew up in through equity and social justice.
+Alvaro is an agent of change and is committed to supporting the local communities he grew up in through social justice and equitable practices.

 Instructor